ammanabua/ammanabua/README.md

-### Hi there 👋,
+### Hi there 👋, my name is Amman
 #### Web Developer
 ![Web Developer](https://drive.google.com/file/d/1ibhX61TgFzBgf8iLQWqNVchQairRRD27/view?usp=sharing)

-I'm Amman from Nigeria, and I am a full stack web developer.
+I'm a Web Developer from Nigeria.
 I enjoy coding with JavaScript and consider myself fluent in Nodejs, React, Express & MongoDB.
 I also build sites with WordPress, Bootstrap & Semantic UI, and I am familiar with several frameworks and libraries as well.
 When I am not coding, I'm either playing basketball or lost in a good book.

 Skills: Nodejs / Express / React / MongoDB / JS / HTML / CSS / WordPress